Occupation of Japan: Politics

 Unlike Allied-occupied Germany, the government of Japan continued to exist during the occupation.
 Although MacArthur's official staff history of the occupation referred to "the Eighth Army Military Government System", it explained that while "In Germany, with the collapse of the Nazi regime, all government agencies disintegrated, or had to be purged", the Japanese retained an "integrated, responsible government and it continued to function almost intact":

+Japanese police forces maintained law and order, unlike the US Army's United States Constabulary in Germany.
 General Horace Robertson of Australia, head of BCOF, wrote:

-The Japanese government's de facto authority was strictly limited at first, however, and senior figures in the government such as the Prime Minister effectively served at the pleasure of the occupation authorities before the first post-war elections were held.
+Legally, as had been case before the occupation, the cabinet posts were formally appointed by the Emperor and technically answerable directly to him, although in reality senior figures in the government such as the Prime Minister effectively served at the pleasure of the occupation authorities before the first post-war elections were held.
+Military posts, such as those of Army and Navy Minister, were left vacant and effectively abolished.
+The Japanese government's de facto authority was strictly limited especially in the initial months of the occupation.

 Political parties had begun to revive almost immediately after the occupation began.
 Left-wing organizations, such as the Japan Socialist Party and the Japan Communist Party, quickly reestablished themselves, as did various conservative parties.
-The old Seiyukai and Rikken Minseito came back as, respectively, the Liberal Party (Nihon Jiyuto) and the Japan Progressive Party (Nihon Shimpoto).
-The first postwar elections were held in 1946 (women were given the franchise for the first time), and the Liberal Party's vice president, Yoshida Shigeru (1878–1967), became prime minister.
+The old Seiyukai and Rikken Minseito returned as, respectively, the Liberal Party (Nihon Jiyuto) and the Japan Progressive Party (Nihon Shimpoto).
+The first postwar elections were held in 1946 (women were given the franchise for the first time), and the Liberal Party's vice president, Shigeru Yoshida (1878–1967), became prime minister.
 For the 1947 elections, anti-Yoshida forces left the Liberal Party and joined forces with the Progressive Party to establish the new Japan Democratic Party (Minshuto).
 This divisiveness in conservative ranks gave a plurality to the Japan Socialist Party, which was allowed to form a cabinet, which lasted less than a year.
 Thereafter, the socialist party steadily declined in its electoral successes.
 After a short period of Democratic Party administration, Yoshida returned in late 1948 and continued to serve as prime minister until 1954.